ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

     - by default, the filter direction will point from the "one" side of the relationship to the "many" side
     - When you filter a table, the filter context is passed along to all related "downstream"
     - Filters cannot flow "upstream" (against the direction of the arrow)
++ Which of the following functions allows you to calculate running totals?
+    - DATESINPERIOD
++ In what field do measures typically "live" in a visual?
+    - 'Value' field of a visual